 Point and shoot digital cameras are capable of more than we give them credit for and are a low-cost introduction for absolute beginners.
 Learn basic photography skills on a phone or point and shoot camera and use them to their limits before upgrading to a DSLR.

 If you don’t know what kind of photography you will love, try the Panasonic Lumix ZS70 which a perfect all-around camera.

-Photo composition is critical to good photography and learning how to frame your pictures takes practice.
+Photo composition is critical to good photography; learning to frame your pictures takes practice.
 Start with a plain background and a single subject to learn the basics, such as focus and exposure, then sprinkle in more complexity as you grasp the basics of photography.
-Negative space is a lesser-known composition technique that is a perfect starting point for beginner photographers to build their photography skills and create beautiful images.
+Negative space is a lesser-known composition technique that is a perfect starting point for beginner photographers to build their skills and create beautiful images.

 Carry your camera with and taking a lot of pictures is the best way to develop your photographer’s eye.
-Practice taking pictures and over time you’ll see what scenes will make great photographs and which scenes won’t.
+Practice taking pictures and over time you’ll see what scenes will make great photographs without taking a picture.
 I use this adorable, nondescript camera bag that looks like an average purse to keep my equipment safe and organized when I’m on the go.